Inquiry into rogue surgeon told of efforts to locate him in Libya

 “Further information received by the inquiry suggested that Mr Eljamel may be working in a hospital called Al-Nadha hospital.

-“Further investigation suggested that there was a hospital with that name in Misrata, Libya, which claimed to specialise, amongst other things, in neurosurgery, spine surgery and chronic pain, a letter was sent to Mr Eljamel at this address on the 28th of May 2025.”
+“Further investigation suggested that there was a hospital with that name in Misrata, Libya, which claimed to specialise, amongst other things, in neurosurgery, spine surgery and chronic pain.”

-However, he said, “no reply has been received”, before adding that the inquiry will continue to use “what avenues are available to it” to trace Mr Eljamel.
+However, he said, “no reply has been received” to a letter that was sent there in May, before adding that the inquiry will continue to use “what avenues are available to it” to trace Mr Eljamel.

-“If core participants or others are aware of additional information about his whereabouts, or means by which we might contact him, the inquiry would be pleased to hear from them,” he added.

 Mr Dawson said 158 “core participants” are set to contribute to the inquiry, including 133 of Mr Eljamel’s former patients, and the representatives of a further 19 patients.